 Back to prior page

 (From Old Corral collection)

 Above from left to right are Ted Adams, Frank Ellis, Shirley Patterson (Shawn Smith) and singin' cowboy Eddie Dean in Dean's TUMBLEWEED TRAIL (PRC, 1946).
 Shirley Patterson was the heroine in the first BATMAN (Columbia, 1943) serial.
-One of her last films - when she had re-named herself to "Shawn Smith" - was THE LAND UNKNOWN (Universal, 1957), a tale of a military expedition landing inside of a volcano and finding dinosaurs.
+One of her last films - when she had re-named herself to "Shawn Smith" - was THE LAND UNKNOWN (Universal, 1957), a tale of a military expedition landing inside a volcano and finding dinosaurs.

+Back to prior page